-Here πjklmη* is the models representation of the observation level species composition for species j in the kth port, caught with the lth gear, in the ηth quarter, of year m.
+Here πjklmη* is the predicted proportion of species j in the kth port, caught with the lth gear, in the ηth quarter, of year m.

 Model Exploration & Averaging

-Presently, stratum with diminishingly small sample sizes are managed by an ad-hoc "data borrowing" protocol, as outlined in Pearson and Erwin (1997).
+Presently, strata with diminishingly small sample sizes are managed by an ad-hoc "data borrowing" protocol, as outlined in Pearson and Erwin (1997).
 The protocol for "data borrowing" calls for pooling only when forced to fill holes brought about by unsampled strata.
 Naturally, such a pooling protocol introduces bias to fill in unsampled strata, however due to the mathematically unstructured way in which this bias is introduced, it is hard to quantitatively justify these "data borrowing" rules.

-Model (M4) avoids temporal ad-hoc "borrowing" protocols used in Pearson and Erwin (1997) by making use of its hierarchical structure to fill temporal holes with a posterior predictive distribution for unseen time periods within the modeled period.
+Model (M4) avoids temporal ad-hoc "borrowing" protocols described in Pearson and Erwin (1997) by making use of its hierarchical structure to fill temporal holes with a posterior predictive distribution for unseen time periods within the modeled period.
 This hierarchical structure uses the data to estimate the degree of pooling through time, rather than ad-hoc "data borrowing".

 Despite the benefits of modeling these data as Bayesian hierarchical models, port sampling data still remains sparse.
 Given the degree of sparsity in these data it is certainly possible that models which consider an additional degree of data pooling between port complexes may offer predictive benefits.
 In exploring strategies for pooling data across space it is necessary to formalize the port complex pooling scheme in a way which provides a mathematically understandable and scalable structure to build upon.